wechaty/wechaty/README.md

 ### 6. Event: `friend`

-Fired when we got new friend request, or confirm a friend ship.
+Fired when we got new friend request, or confirm a friendship.

 1. if `request?: FriendRequest` is set, then it's a friend request
 1. if `request?: FriendRequest` is not set, then it's a friend confirmation